AlLibrary-Libertarian-knowledge/DesktopApp_AlLibrary/Project Progress.md

 - ✅ **NEW**: SolidJS router and navigation system working
 - ✅ **NEW**: Main application layout structure complete
 - ✅ **NEW**: Multi-section navigation with 16+ routes configured
+- ✅ **NEW**: Complete component library with Button, Input, Card, Modal, Breadcrumb
+- ✅ **NEW**: Comprehensive design system with CSS variables and responsive utilities
+- ✅ **NEW**: WCAG 2.1 AA accessibility compliance with dark mode support

 ---

-_Next milestone target: Complete Milestone 1.3 by implementing component library foundation and responsive design_
+🎉 **PHASE 1 COMPLETE!** - Ready to proceed to Phase 2 (Document Management System)